There's no doubt that many likes make your brand look more credible, but it doesn’t say anything about the actual conversion.

 "Fortune favors the brave... and the prepared” - Chris Reitermann, Chief Executive, Asia and Greater China, Ogilvy

 By now, Coronavirus is already a part of our daily life and unfortunately, it is supposedly not going anywhere anytime soon.
-As marketers, just like everyone else, we need to start learning how to get through it - and how we can find ourselves post pandemics.
+As marketers, just like everyone else, we need to start learning how to get through it - and how we can find ourselves post-pandemic.

-Introduction - digital marketing industry in 2020 before the pandemics
+Introduction - The digital marketing industry in 2020 before the pandemic

 - 2.05 bln people will shop online in 2020 - 7% increase YoY

 - Extremely competitive landscape - CPAs can reach as high as US$143 for display and US$116 for search in industries such as education or B2B

 - In 2019 social media ad spending surpassed print ad spend (Zenith Media)

 - Mobile advertising will account for 30.5% of global ad spend in 2020 - an increase of almost 60% from 2017 - and reach over 200% od desktop ad spend

 - Consumers are truly mobile-first - brands can reach them regardless of where they are

 Coronavirus came to change the landscape irreversibly.
 There are almost 300k people infected all over the world and the pandemics are affecting every industry - negatively or positively, depending on how they are related to the current needs.
 Such a phenomenon is impacting how we go about digital marketing as consumers’ needs and priorities have totally shifted.
 What are the major impacts?